-To perform a partition dump, do the following:
+To perform a partition dump, do the following steps:

 - 1. On the ASMI Welcome pane, specify your user ID and password, and click Log In. - 2.
-In the navigation area, expand System Service Aids and click Partition Dump. - 3.
-Select Partition Dump.
-If your system is a System i server and the initial partition dump attempt failed, select Retry partition dump.
+In the navigation area, expand System Service Aids and click Partition Dump.

 Configuring a system port for call options